 What do I need to know after I sign up?

 Runners can create a fundraising page here

 .
 The process takes just a few minutes.
 Next, post the link to your page on your social networks or send it to your friends and family in a personalized email.

 Running 50 miles in an urban environment is difficult.
 We will mark the course.
 But, this is not enough.
 Runners must do their part before the race by learning the course.
 We recommend that runners run the course (25 miles at a week over two weeks).
 Another option for those of you out of state is to simply bring up the map on your computer and memorize the street names.
 Check out the course resources

 for more information.

 Please attend the runner/crew meeting held the night before the event.
-The location is the 100 Mile Club® Headquarters: 2191 Fifth Street, Suite 211, Norco, CA 92882.
-Check-in will begin at 6:00 pm.
-Check in any time between 6-7:00 pm.
-We will have a very casual and light dinner available at this time.
-The runner/crew meeting will begin at 7:00.
+The location is the 100 Mile Club® Headquarters: 2191 Fifth Street, Suite 211, Norco, CA 92860.
+Check-in will be from 4:00 pm to 7:00 pm.
+You must attend a runner/crew safety briefing: choose one at 5:00 pm, 6:00 pm or 7:00 pm.
 Bring at least one KEY crew member to this meeting.
 Please, no more than total of three crew with each runner.

 If you live more than 30 miles from the start line, we recommend that you stay in a local hotel.
 We recommend the Fairfield Inn & Suites Riverside Corona/Norco

 as it is within walking distance from the start.
 Make sure to use the group code END to make reservations.
 You can also call them directly at 951-340-4500